 As a Bright Start member of staff, you are familiar with the many factors, which can affect how children learn, how they react, and how they develop.
 When you are concerned about any child, it is helpful to be familiar with government guidance to help agencies to work together in taking a common approach to assessment and service planning: the Framework for the Assessment of Children in Need and their Families (1999).
 A child’s developmental needs are affected in different ways by the parenting capacity of carers, and by the family and the environmental situation of the child.

 How to share your concerns

 Keep a factual note of any concerns, i.e. what you have observed and heard.
-Discuss your concerns with Emily Rees or Nicky Thompson.
-If there are serious concerns and the (name of designated person) is not available but immediate advice is needed then contact:
+Discuss your concerns with Nicky Thompson, Ellie Thompson or Grace Murphy.
+If there are serious concerns and the designated person is not available but immediate advice is needed then contact:

 Sign and date your records for future reference.

 If appropriate, share any initial concerns with the child’s parents, as there may be a perfectly innocent explanation for changes which you have observed, for example:

 - A sudden change in behaviour could be due to the death or illness of a close family member or a pet.

 - Weight loss and/or failing to thrive could be a symptom of an illness.

 - A sibling or another child could have inflicted an injury accidentally.